antonionduarte/encrypted-video-streaming/README.md

 # Video-Stream Ciphering
 Repository for the Stream Ciphering Project of the Network Security Course @ FCT-UNL.

-# TODO:
-- [ ] Both the server and the proxy will have a truststore  that should be saved on the `certs/common` and it will contain the CA cert.

-## Environment Variables
-- `CRYPTO_CONFIG_KEY`: The key to the AES key for the video sharing.
-- `CA_PASSWORD`: The password of the CA Keystore.
-- `PROXY_PASSWORD`: The password of the Proxy Keystore.
-- `SERVER_PASSWORD`: The password of the Server Keystore.

 ## How To Compile

 We're using maven to compile the project.
 To compile the project, run the following command: